-Do you own a home in Original Aurora built in 1959 or earlier?
+Do you own a home in Original Aurora built in 1960 or earlier?
 If so, Aurora Water needs your help with ridding Aurora of lead and galvanized steel water service lines.
+Since service lines are buried, homeowners may not know what they are made of, and many records do not indicate the service line material.
+Residents own the service line from the home to the meter and the city owns the service line from the meter to the water main.